ONSdigital/survey-assist-api/docs/guide.md

 - Docker installed and running
 - Colima for macOS
 - Google Cloud CLI (`gcloud`) authenticated
-- Access to the `survey-assist-sandbox` GCP project
+- Access to your GCP project

 ### Docker Setup